junwatu/recipe-nutritional-analysis/blog/README.md

 CloudDeploy[api]
 ```

 If you use the Shift + Enter key in the Wolfram Cloud editor, the script will be processed and deployed.
-Wolfram Cloud will generate API where you can use to analyze and calculate the recipe.
+Wolfram Cloud will generate API where you can use to analyze and calculate the recipe nutrition.

 ```wolfram
 CloudObject[https://www.wolframcloud.com/obj/4a0af00b-e14e-4467-b292-6d0ca161ff65]